 Fall is the time of year when nights begin to get longer, and our imagination starts to wander.
 The spookiness of the season can leave many homeowners second guessing an unexplained knock or rattle.
 Nearly 45% of Americans believe in ghosts, so it’s not uncommon to assume there’s a presence behind an unfamiliar sound.
-While we don’t want to change anyone’s beliefs, we’re here to put your mind at ease and say it’s not a ghost, chances are it’s your plumbing.
+While we don’t want to change anyone’s beliefs, we’re here to put your mind at ease and say it’s not a ghost, chances are it’s a plumbing noise.

 Have you ever woken to a gentle rapping, rapping at your chamber door?
 If so, you and Edgar Allen Poe aren’t alone.
 While you may think it’s a bored ghost trying to get your attention, plumbing is the likely cause for a rapping in your walls.